Theo Todman's Family Page

 Footnote 3:

-- Becky has very understanding employers and has been working at her or our home throughout the pandemic.
+- Becky has very understanding employers and has been working at her or our home during and following the pandemic.

 - Julie helps with the child-care two days a week – one day in Billericay and one in Coggeshall.